abumq/residue/README.md

 Some of the notable features are listed below

  * Lightweight: Residue is very light on CPU and RAM.
 On start-up it will only take approx 2mb of RAM and while running it will keep the memory as clean as possible using as low CPU as possible.
  * Asyncronous: Residue has been built with speed in mind right from the beginning.
-It runs on 10 threads on idle and an extra thread for log rotation task.
+It runs on 10 threads on idle and an extra threads for scheduled task.
- * *Context switching* is a concept designed as part of asyncronous processing where a *request queue* is different from *processing queue*.
-Once *processing queue* is emptied (i.e, all the requests are processed from the queue) the *request queue* and *processed queue* is swapped.
+ * _Context switching_ is a concept designed as part of asyncronous processing where a *request queue* is different from *processing queue*.
+Once all the items from _processing queue_ are processed the _request queue_ and _processed queue_ is swapped.
 This swapping is what we call *context switching*.
- * *Log rotation* has been built in to the server that runs on a separate thread, allowing you to create backups and compress them.
-Every logger can be set up to have it's own rotation frequency from `hourly` to `yearly` depending on your application.
+ * _Log rotation_ has been built in to the server that runs as scheduled task, allowing you to create backups and compress them without effecting the logging process.
+Every logger can be set up to have it's own rotation frequency from `hourly` to `yearly` depending on your needs.
- * *Bulk requests* is another concept that makes logging requests process much faster and highly compressible making them low on network.
+ * _Bulk requests_ is another concept that makes logging requests process much faster and make them highly compressible to reduce traffic on the network.
- * Security: Residue uses external libaries for securing the data.
-It consists of several layers and techniques to secure the requests and to prevent unauthorised application from logging.
+ * Encryption: All the incoming and outgoing data is automatically encrypted.
+Residue also has several layers and techniques to secure the requests and to prevent unauthorised application from logging without compromising the speed.
  * Compression: Residue server and official client libraries provide ability to compress the network packets which makes a big difference in amount of data transferred over the wire.
  * Speed is not compromised in any way and there is a lot of testing being done every day to ensure that logging server meets the speed requirements.
+ * Reliability: We are actively working on making the server much more reliable from restarting from the crash to handling bad traffic.
  * There are many more features available for this new application.
-Please feel free to download a copy of residue binary and run it.
+Please feel free to download your copy of residue server and give it a try.

 # Supported Platforms
 Residue binaries can be run directly on the following platforms.